uzair-riaz/news-aggregator-api/README.md

 About
 -----
-A news aggregator service that pulls articles from various sources and provides endpoints for a frontend application to consume
+A news aggregator service that pulls articles from various sources and provides endpoints for a frontend application to consume.

 Prerequisites
 -----